Put your future on solid ground — and help the world do the same.

 With just 15 to 20 students in first year, you'll develop strong bonds with your classmates and your professors.

-About Geological Engineering
+About the Geological Engineering program

 Gain 2 years of experience in the co-op program